-Advanced Arboriculture regularly undertake Airspade projects for private, commercial and local authority clients.
+Advanced Arboriculture regularly undertakes Airspade projects for private, commercial and local authority clients.
 An Airspade is a handheld lance which directs a finely focussed jet of air at nearly twice the speed of sound into the ground.
 Its uses include:

-Establishing the spread and extent of a tree’s rooting system, especially where structures need to be located within a tree’s root protection area.
+The Airspade can be used to establish the spread and extent of a tree’s rooting system, especially where structures need to be located within a tree’s root protection area.

-All our Airspade operators are qualified competent arborists and hold CSCS (Construction Skills Certification Scheme) accreditation.
+All our Airspade operators are qualified, competent arborists and hold CSCS (Construction Skills Certification Scheme) accreditation.
 Because the Airspade is fed from a compressor, we do not need direct vehicular access to the area and are only limited by the lengths of our pneumatic hoses.

 If you would like to learn more about the Airspade, or if you think this would be a useful tool for your project, we would be delighted to have an informal chat and to provide a free, no-obligation fee proposal for your needs.
 You are welcome to contact us directly either by telephone on 01395 239002 or you can email us here.